CalgaryToSpace/CTS-SAT-1-OBC-Firmware/docs/Mission_Operations/Telecommands_and_Config_Variables.md

 **Arguments:**

-0. The CRC16 checksum of the file as two hex bytes in order (e.g. "07 ff" becomes 0x07ff)
+0. The CRC16 checksum of the file as two hex bytes in order (e.g. pass checksum 0x07f1 as "07 f1")

 **Full docstring:**

 ```
 @brief Telecommand: Download a specific file from the ADCS SD card by its checksum.
 @param args_str
-- Arg 0: The CRC16 checksum of the file as two hex bytes in order (e.g. "07 ff" becomes 0x07ff)
+- Arg 0: The CRC16 checksum of the file as two hex bytes in order (e.g. pass checksum 0x07f1 as "07 f1")
 @return 0 on success, >0 on error
+@example For checksum 0x07f1, the telecommand is: CTS1+adcs_download_sd_file_by_checksum(07 f1)
+and the file will be downloaded as: `ADCS/log_07f1.TLM` (if it's a telemetry file).
+@details This command writes a file to LittleFS in the `/ADCS/` directory, identified
+by the file's checksum.
+For example, "ADCS/log_%x.TLM", "ADCS/img_%x.jpg", "ADCS/img_%x.bmp",
+where %x is the file's CRC16 checksum in lowercase hex.
 ```

 ### <a id="tcmd-adcs_download_sd_file_by_index"></a>`adcs_download_sd_file_by_index`